 Trust

-Every paid x402 call returns a _receipt object signed under profile GSR-JCS-1.
+Stratalize issues two sibling receipt profiles under one family: GSR-JCS-1 for x402 settlement and ACR-JCS-1 for agent-run completion.
 This page is the public specification for offline verification — no Stratalize account required.

-Consequence for verifiers: you can always verify the receipt signature and digest binding offline.
-To verify that a specific output body matches synthesis.output_hash, you must retain the original tool response JSON yourself at call time and recompute SHA-256 locally.
-Stratalize cannot reconstruct that content later.
+Consequence for verifiers: you can always verify receipt signatures and digest binding offline.
+To prove that a specific output body matches synthesis.output_hash, retain the original tool response JSON at call time and recompute SHA-256 locally when Stratalize is not holding the body under your retention tier.

 Tool-response attestation via the _stratalize envelope is documented separately on /docs/attestation.
-GSR receipts cover settlement and governance proof; save both artifacts if you need full audit replay.
+GSR receipts cover settlement and governance proof; ACR receipts cover agent-run completion proof; save the artifacts you need for full audit replay.

 GSR-JCS-1 canonicalization profile